-Expansion boards (P/N 2358-010) allow the 1833, 1835 and 1837 system to operate up to 24 individual doors or gates, provides door ajar and forced entry alarms, and can activate local and building alarm systems.
+Expansion boards (P/N 2358-010) allow the 1835 and 1837 systems to operate up to 48 individual doors or gates, provides door ajar and forced entry alarms, and can activate local and building alarm systems.
 Also allows DoorKing gate operators to report gate operator data and activity to the entry system.